 Bottom Layer: Team Onboarding

 The last layer of the cake, and perhaps the most important for new engineers is team onboarding, which varies a lot between different teams.
 Whether you are a squad that works on a particular feature of the product, or you work on a platform or a backend part of the product will shape this third specific level of onboarding.

 One thing that should be addressed by any team onboarding program is team knowledge to be shared with the new hire.
 How are communications handled between team members?
 What are the values of the team?
 What are the systems and processes used by the team on a daily and weekly basis?
 What are the team goals?
 Use these questions as guidelines when setting up your team onboarding plan.

 For technical new hires, onboarding could even go beyond those three layers.
 Companies can include role-specific onboarding for developers in different teams.
 Specific onboarding depends on how complex your organization is and how deeply you want to go in developing an onboarding program for them.

 The benefits of technical onboarding go beyond helping the new hire get settled into their role.
-When it comes to collaborating with other departments during the hiring process, understanding how technical onboarding makes a difference for new hires can help you advocate for technical onboarding program in conversations with HR, operations, and finance.
+When it comes to collaborating with other departments during the hiring process, understanding how technical onboarding makes a difference for new hires can help you advocate for a technical onboarding program in conversations with HR, operations, and finance.